sefakilic/nbviewerviewer/readme.md

 A Google Chrome extension to view IPython notebooks from GitHub.
-When browsed a IPython notebook file (i.e., files ending with `.ipynb`), this extension redirects you to [nbviewer.ipython.org] to view the notebook properly, rather than raw format what GitHub does.
+When browsed a IPython notebook file (i.e., files ending with `.ipynb`), this extension redirects you to the [nbviewer](nbviewer.ipython.org) to view the notebook properly, rather than raw format what GitHub does.

 ## Example